Whyzanet/WhyzaGC/README.md

 See this link for the perl script.
 Read the whole page before starting. https://mightyohm.com/forum/viewtopic.php?t=3504

 Finally I also have the MightyOhm pulse pin ( J6 pin 2 ) connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
-I use this to log occurences of high CPS's for when I need to reconfirm the randomness of the universe.
+I use this to log occurrences of high CPS's for when I need to reconfirm the randomness of the universe.

 MightOhm with connections to Raspberry Pi pictured below.
 Red is 5V supply, Orange is serial TX, Yellow is pulse, and brown is GND